rikutakei/blog_source/content/post/vim/vim_post_part0.md

 #### 1. It can be found on any linux computer

-As far as I know, Vi/Vim and nano are the two text editors that are installed by default on __*ANY*__ linux computer.
+Vi/Vim and nano are the two text editors that I know for sure that are installed by default on __*ANY*__ linux computer.

 This means that, as long as it's a linux computer, you can code on that computer as per usual.